VanMinhN/COMP-4990-Unity/README.md

 Installation
 ------------
 To install the project, import the project files from Github into Unity (or create a new project with our files). <br>
-Note: Please use Unity version 2020.3.24f1
+Note: Please use Unity version 2020.3.24f1.

 To run our project
 ------------------

 Clone the project: ``git clone https://github.com/VanMinhN/COMP-4990-Unity.git``

-Open this project with Unity version 2020.3.24f1
+Open this project with Unity version 2020.3.24f1.

 Access the scene: /Assets/Scenes/Demo Scene.unity.

 Place the vehicle somewhere on the track with walls if it is not already placed.

-Change up the settings of the vehicle to your liking (increasing speed of the simulation is recommended)
+Change up the settings of the vehicle to your liking (increasing speed of the simulation is recommended).

 Press play!